Table of Contents

 The Chief Technology Officer for the California Elementary School District, Antonio Romayor, explains how the lack of awareness of the complexities of student data privacy can lead to serious issues for educational institutions.
 For example, a school employee that uses their personal laptop on a public network while accessing the district’s data could lead to a data breach due to an unsuspecting virus or malware.
 Another example could be the risk of stolen data when parents or students share their log-in information with identifiable data via a text message.

-The distribution of Chromebooks in schools for years is now becoming a concern for parents as they slowly realize the data privacy implications.
-More schools are now issuing the devices to students who have not yet received them, and parents want to know whether Google is deleting students’ data as per the district’s policy.
+The distribution of Chromebooks in schools for years is becoming a concern for parents as they slowly realize the data privacy implications.
+More schools are now issuing the devices to students who have not yet received them, and parents want to know whether Google is deleting students’ data per the district’s policy.

 Concerned parents in Maryland banded together and wrote a letter to the district stating that the lockdown in the state is now converting droplets of information into virtual firehouses as more students spend time in front of their screens at home without teacher oversight.